InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 The concepts are explained here: [EF Core Inheritance](https://learn.microsoft.com/en-us/ef/core/modeling/inheritance).

+Note: Task C does not have a ".Solved" project, the output will be quite different based on the inheritance strategy you select, so this is just for you to experiment.

 #### TPH - This is the default setup, you do not have to do anything

 #### TBT - Do the following: